MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 ## Game Modification Rules

-* Any sort of texture pack or other visual modification that gives the runner an advantage is banned.
+* Any sort of texture pack is banned.
-	- [For an incomplete list, check out the list of attributes that make a texture pack illegal.](#texture-packs)
 * All runs must be performed on a vanilla client.
 	- There is an exception to this rule for runners playing on Linux.
 * Runners are allowed to edit game options in the options.txt file of the game.